 Myth #9 – “I don’t have enough money to need a professional advisor.”

-Fact: It is important for just about anyone with any money or property to have someone with specialized knowledge and experience help them with important financial or estate planning decisions.
+Fact: It is important for just about anyone with any money or property to have someone with specialized knowledge and experience help them with important financial decisions and estate planning.
 A good financial advisor can help you, no matter how much savings or how many assets you have.

 Myth #10 – “Carrying the note on real estate can be a great source of income in my retirement years.”

 Do you have one minute to see if your life savings are at risk to the extraordinary cost of today’s health care?
 Most people wait too long to find out.
 Medicare?
 Medicaid?
 Private insurance?
 Deplete your savings?
 How will you pay for care?
-There’s no time better than today to find out.
+There’s no time better than today to learn from Medicaid specialists in Abilene, Texas, Brownwood and San Angelo.
 Take just 60 seconds and answer the questions below.
-Then grade yourself by counting how many ‘Yes’ answers you make.
+Then grade yourself by counting how many “Yes” answers you make.
 Check your score below to see how you should proceed.